d-morrison/IntroStatActivities/05-Exam1-Review.Rmd

 \vspace{0.3in}

 e.
-Interpret the value of correlation in context of the problem.
+Calculate the value of the coefficient of determination.

 \vspace{0.2in}

 f.
-Calculate the value of the coefficient of determination.

-\vspace{0.2in}

-g.
 Interpret the coefficient of determination in context of the problem.

 \vspace{0.3in}

-h.
+g.
 What type of graph(s) would be appropriate for this research question?

 \newpage

-i.
+h.
 Using the provided R file create a graph of the data.
 Sketch the graph below:

 \vspace{2in}

-j.
-Based on the graph, does there appear to be an association between the two variables?
+i Based on the graph, does there appear to be an association between the two variables?
 Explain your answer.

 \vspace{0.8in}

-k.
+j.
 Describe the plot using the four characteristics to describe scatterplots.
 \vspace{0.1in}

     Form: